Archive for the 'film' Category

 Let’s not forget that in addition to his exceptional Westerns, Ford also made solid military films like Mister Rogers, They Were Expendable, and The Lost Patrol.
 The Long Gray Line is another one of his military films, an underrated one that I quite enjoyed.

 It focuses on West Point, the renowned United States Military Academy, and observes as the school turns a clumsy adolescent into an admirable man.
-(I suspect that the Richard Gere’s An Officer and a Gentleman was at least indirectly influenced by The Long Gray Line, but I haven’t found any documentation about that.)
+(I suspect that An Officer and a Gentleman was at least indirectly influenced by The Long Gray Line, but I haven’t found any documentation about that.)

 The notion of a boy becoming a man by responding well to adverse circumstances is a recurring one in Ford’s work.
 Another example worth mentioning occurs in Rio Grande when John Wayne’s son finally earns his dad’s respect after performing bravely in battle.